BaskinB/baskin_appointments/README.md

   <h1 align="center">Baskin Appointments</h1>

   <p align="center">
-    A RedM script developed with love by BaskinB!
+    A RedM script Developed by BaskinB!
     <br />
     <a href="#about"><strong>Explore the screenshots »</strong></a>
     <br />